• Skip to primary navigation

 Make the bread:

-• Place a tablespoon of butter in a microwave-safe cereal bowl (the bottom should measure about 3 inches).
+• Place a tablespoon of butter in a microwave-safe cereal bowl (the bottom should measure 3.5 - 4 inches).
 Microwave until melted, about 30 seconds.
 Allow to slightly cool.

 Cook the egg and toast the bread:

 • Heat a nonstick skillet over medium heat.
 Spray it with olive oil spray.
-Break one egg into the skillet (use a greased round egg mold if you want a round shape).
+Break one egg into the skillet (use a greased egg ring or an egg pan if you want a round shape).
 Cook on both sides until done to your liking.

-• Add the two slices of bread as well, lightly browning them on each side.
+• Add the two slices of bread, lightly browning them on each side.

 Assemble the sandwich:

 • Place one slice of bread on a plate.
-Top it with a slice of cheese, a slice of ham, and then with the fried egg.
+Top it with a slice of cheese, a slice of ham, and a fried egg.
 Place the second slice of bread on top.
 Serve immediately.

 Notes

+• When I feel like splurging, I make two keto breads.
+I then use one as the bottom layer and one as the top layer of the sandwich.
 So rather than make one bread and slice it into two thin slices, I make two breads.
-This gives me a thick, very substantial sandwich.
+This gives me a thick, substantial sandwich.

 Nutrition per Serving